Hotmoka/hotmoka/tutorial/Takamaka.md

 1. the type of `currentInvestment` must be restricted to `PayableContract`;
 2. the `invest()` method must be an entry for `PayableContract`s only;
-3. the return value of `caller()` must be cast to `PayableContract`, which is safe thanks to point 2 above.
+3. the return value of `caller()` must be cast to `PayableContract`, which is safe because of point 2 above.

 The result is the following: